-The mini’s really are my favorite “piece” - even though there’s lots of them.
+A: The mini’s really are my favorite “piece” - even though there are lots of them.
 They’re all similar in that they are a series and my favorite because of how much fun they are for the neighborhood.

 Q. Do you find that New York’s art scene inspires or influences your art?